-The Cooper's interior features a center-mounted speedometer in a console that also incorporates the audio system and optional navigation system.
-The nav system now can update maps through a USB port in the glove box.
+The Cooper's interior features a center-mounted speedometer in a console that also incorporates the stereo and optional navigation system.
+The navigation system can update maps through a USB port in the glove box.

 The convertible's soft-top opens partially like a sunroof, or it can open fully as a conventional convertible top would.
-There's also a standard Openometer that tracks how much time you've driven with the top down.
+There's also a unique Openometer that tracks how much time you've driven with the top down.
+Interior features include:

 - Cloth, leatherette or leather upholstery in multiple colors